maiahirsch/maiahirsch.github.io/docs/lab7.md

 This gives:
 ![d and m](assets/lab7/d and m.png)

+**2. Initialize KF (Python)**

+Compute the A and B matrix given the terms you found above, and discretize your matrices.
+Be sure to note the sampling time in your write-up.

+Ad = np.eye(n) + Delta_T * A  //n is the dimension of your state space
+Bd = Delta_t * B
+Identify your C matrix.
+Recall that C is a m x n matrix, where n are the dimensions in your state space, and m are the number of states you actually measure.
+This could look like C=np.array([[-1,0]]), because you measure the negative distance from the wall (state 0).
+Initialize your state vector, x, e.g. like this: x = np.array([[-TOF[0]],[0]])

 The continuous-time state space matrices are:

 The state vectior is x = [position,velocity].
 The A matrix captures the system dynamics: position changes with velocity, and velocity decays due to drag.
 The B matrix maps the control input to acceleration.
 C = [1,0] since we directly measure position from the ToF sensor.